What are non-consumers?

 Identify the reasons why non-consumers are not buying

 One of the most important parts of selling to non-consumers is identifying why they are currently not buying.
-This may involve speaking to this segment of customers to ascertain the reasons why they have not considered the current products.
+This may involve speaking to non-customers to ascertain the reasons why they have not considered the current products.

 Configure your operations around targeting this segment